 - Logical expressions automatically return Boolean values TRUE or False as output.

 - We also can do numerical calculations with TRUE and False functions like:

 FALSE()* 10 = 0

-- TRUE function helps us to understand whether a given condition is actually true or not.
+- The TRUE function helps us understand whether a given condition is true.